ulzha/spive/docs/SCRATCHPAD.md

 Some Docker-inspired slogan like "event sourcing for the masses"?

+Also well suited for ML pipelines and model serving?
+Haven't tried

+Also well suited for online game backends?
+Haven't tried

+Make algorithms and data structures great again

 Borne out of daily frustrations and repetitiveness in software engineer occupation, marred by all flavors of [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) from RDBMS to NoSQL to NuSQL, mired in nightmares of prospects of death by a thousand YAML files.

 Answer to the question: "What's the smallest amount of effort to get robust observability and scalability?"
 How to get there as cheaply as possible, with the least cognitive overhead.
-* In my application code I would prefer to not write any retry loops or metrics emitters ~ever again.
+* In my application code I would prefer to not write any retry loops or basic health metrics emitters ~ever again.
 * Slack "monitoring" channels being capable of only showing ~5-10 happenings at once before you have to scroll - that is so much inferior compared to a <abbr title="&quot;Single pane of glass&quot;">SPOG</abbr> that can summarize thousands or millions of events in a couple square centimeters.
+* Cut down on the number of IaC concepts involved, too.
+100+ distinct AWS CF resources for a single application seems generally too much.

 There are only two kinds of errors - hardware breaking, and bugs (programmer logic lapses, code reaching illegal/unanticipated state).